-Hal Higdon: Triathlon Supreme Program: This Triathlon Supreme Training Program is simply my 8-week Triathlon 1 and Triathlon 2 Training Programs connected in a 16-week version at a discount price.
+Hal Higdon: Triathlon Supreme Program: This Triathlon Supreme Training Program is simply my 8-week Triathlon 1 and Triathlon 2 Training Programs connected in a 16-week version and at a combined price tat saves you some money.
 Triathlon 1 was designed as a program for individuals who wanted to stay fit using the three triathlon events of swimming, cycling and running but without any plans to enter a competitive triathlon.
 Triathlon 2 was the next step upward, designed for individuals whose end goal was a triathlon.
 More specifically, Triathlon Supreme is designed to get you ready for sprint triathlons, those shorter than the 1500/40K/10K Olympic distance.
-Each day I will send you an email message telling you how to workout and offering training tips.
+Each day I will send you an email message telling you how to work out and offering training tips.
 For more information, visit my website: halhigdon.com.

 Welcome to Hal Higdon's Triathlon Supreme Training Program.
-This 16-week program is a combination of my 8-week Triathlon 1 Program and my 8-week Triathlon 2 Training Program, offered at a discount price.
-We begin today with Triathlon 1.
+This 16-week program is a combination of my 8-week Triathlon 1 Program and my 8-week Triathlon 2 Training Program.
+We begin logically today with Week 1 of Triathlon 1.
 The purpose of the first 8 weeks is to utilize the three events of the triathlon (swimming, cycling and running) plus strength training and walking to get you in shape and keep you there.
 The Triathlon 1 program is not intended to train you for a triathlon--although you certainly could compete in one at the end of 8 weeks if that is your desire.
 After that time period, you switch to Triathlon 2, its end goal being a sprint triathlon.
-Let's begin today with a 30-minute bike ride, outdoors or on an indoor exercycle.
+Let's begin today with a 30-minute bike ride, outdoors or on an indoor machine.
 Then finish with some strength training.

 Run for a half hour today at whatever pace seems comfortable to you.
 Don't worry about how far you run or how fast.
 For the benefit of training goals shown on the toolbar, I estimate that you will run about 3 miles in a half hour.
 If you do more or less, don't worry about it.